We are here if you need us. Families considering ICS as a school for their child/children often have questions about the admissions process.

 However, a student's English must be very strong before starting the the rigorous International Baccalaureate Diploma Programme in Grades 11 and 12.
 Therefore, we test older students' English during the admissions process.

 We review every application to determine whether the student can benefit from our teaching and contribute to our community.
 If we decide they can, then we offer up to four hours of learning support, where required, at no additional cost.
-If students need more than four hours' support, we ask parents to pay for additional help.
+If students need more than three hours' support, we ask parents to pay for additional help.

 We do not have a school uniform.
 However, we ask students to dress in a way that does not cause offence or distraction and that allows them to move safely around the school.
 For physical education, we ask that students wear dark shorts or sweat pants and a white or orange t-shirt.
 For more details of our dress code here, please see the Family Handbook.